 The Board does not provide fill-in forms for formal appeals.
 Formal appeals should be on pleading paper and contain all items identified in WAC 456-09-310.
 A pleading paper template is also available at our Forms and Publications page.

 Persons representing themselves often choose an informal appeal for property tax matters.
-Hearings are informal and generally, there are fewer items filed during the course of the appeal.
-An informal appeal cannot be appealed to Superior Court, but a party may still challenge the Board on its initial decision, or ask it to reconsider any ruling.
+Hearings are informal and, generally, there are fewer items filed during the course of the appeal.
+An informal appeal may not be appealed to Superior Court, but a party may still challenge the Board on its initial decision, or ask it to reconsider any ruling.
 See WAC 456-10-730 (Exceptions) and 456-10-755 (Reconsiderations).
 Formal appeals are typically chosen when the parties will be conducting discovery, seeking a protective order, or looking for a ruling on an issue of law.
 Many of the parties asking for a formal hearing are represented by attorneys or other professionals although representation is not required.
-Final decisions in a formal case can be appealed to Superior Court under the Administrative Procedures Act, chapter 34.05 RCW.
+Final decisions in a formal case may be appealed to Superior Court under the Administrative Procedures Act, chapter 34.05 RCW.
 For further discussion of practice before the Board of Tax Appeals, see 33 Gonzaga Law Review 141 for a 1997 article by Laura VanderVeer King.
-The article includes a discussion of the choice between an informal and formal hearing.
+The article includes a discussion of the choice between an informal or formal hearing.